Current PhD students share why they chose to study at European Molecular Biology Laboratory and give their advice to those applying for a PhD at EMBL.

 Please do not hesitate to contact the EMBL Graduate Office for any further questions.

-Referees must submit their online references by 13 October 2021, 23:59 CEST.
+Referees must submit their online references by 11 October 2023, 23:59 CET.
 We strongly suggest that you complete the ‘general info’ and ‘references’ part of the online application first to give your referees enough time to complete the reference online.
 Furthermore, please make sure to contact your referees before completing this part to find out if they are available and willing to provide a reference.
 It is your responsibility to ensure that references reach us on time.

 You can submit your application irrespective of whether your referees have completed the online reference form.
 Your referees can access the online form after you have submitted and until the given deadline.